Cloticc/SQL-Templates/README.md

 # [SQL-Templates]

-A repository for Azerothcore SQL templates.
+A repository for SQL templates.

 ## Need help?